LVP Player

 });

-In the above example, the original LVP orgId is replaced with the new Uplynk User ID and passed with the embed.
-The original LVP mediaId from LVP is now the Uplynk External ID which was ported during the migration.
+</script>In the above example, the original LVP orgId is replaced with the new Uplynk User ID and passed with the embed.
+The original LVP mediaId from LVP is now the Uplynk External ID.
 For playerForm, LVPAudioPlayer is used.

 Using Playlists

-In order for playlist information to be viewable by the LVP player, the playlist must be made public.
+In order for playlist information to be viewable by the LVP Player, the playlist must be made public.
 There are also settings for the entire Uplynk account to allow/disallow public playlists and if a new playlist should be public or private by default.
 If a playlist itself is labeled public but the account settings disallow public playlists, the account settings will override the individual playlist setting.

 Each playlist has a Playlist ID as shown below.
 It can be be copied by selecting the double-box icon next to the GUID in the Playlist Preview area.